Design Pattern Evangelist Blog

 We were able to accommodate for this with another design feature in the real project, which I’ll describe briefly, but I won’t represent in the design example.
 We subscribed to updates and deletions from the Database and the WebService.
 When we received a notification that a Group had been updated or deleted, we deleted it from the Cache.
 A fresh version would be repopulated in the Cache upon the next request that referenced it.

-The subscription and notification mechanism is the Observer design pattern, which I’ve not mentioned previously, but I plan to blog about it in the future.
+The subscription and notification mechanism is the Observer design pattern, which I’ve not mentioned previously, but I plan to blog (TBD) about it in the future.

 And to be technically accurate, our DataBaseAddressBook did not add the Group to the Database in its addGroup(String name, Group group) method.
 Another organization was responsible for the Database’s content.
 We only had read-only permission.
 Therefore the addGroup(String name, Group group) method, for which an implementation was required, was an empty method.
 The same was true for WebServiceAddressBook.addGroup(String name, Group group) method for similar reasons.